cesar-rocha/cesar-rocha.github.io/index.md

   image: /assets/images/vorticity.png
 ---

-I'm an oceanographer at the [Universidade  de São Paulo](https://www5.usp.br), in Brazil.
+I'm an oceanographer at the [Universidade  de São Paulo](https://www5.usp.br) (USP), in Brazil.
 I'm interested in ocean and climate physics, geophysical fluid dynamics and open science.
+With financial support from [FAPESP](https://fapesp.br/en), [Instituto Serrapilheira](https://serrapilheira.org/en/) and [Pró-Reitoria de Pesquisa](https://sites.usp.br/prp/), I'm bulding the f-lab (Multiscale Ocean & Climate Physics), my research group at USP.

 Originally from São Paulo and a graduate of USP, I earned in 2018 a Ph.D. in Physical Oceanography from [Scripps Institution of Oceanography](https://scripps.ucsd.edu), University of California San Diego.
 Prior to returning to USP as faculty, in 2023, I did a postdoc at [Woods Hole Oceanographic Institution](https://www.whoi.edu) (2018-2020) and spent 2.5 years as faculty at [University of Connecticut](https://www.uconn.edu) (2020-2023).